Auction Tips

 • Guests must show that an item has been paid in full.
 Before you send a volunteer running for an item, ask guests to show you the PAID IN FULL invoice on their phone.
 Not only will this show you that the item has been purchased, but it'll give you the code for the item.
 The last thing you want to do is to send a volunteer off to grab a large grill and have them drag it up to the checkout only to realize that the guest won a grilling gift card, not the heavy home item.

-Image of a quarter of a silver clock on a white background.
-Essential Silent Auction Rules 5: Opening and Closing Times
+Image of a quarter of a silver clock on a white background, representing silent auction rules about opening and closing times

 5. Opening and Closing Times